-From April 2011, the penalties for late filing of your Self-assessment tax return and for paying your tax late have changed : the more you delay the more you will pay.
+From April 2011, the penalties for late filing of your Self Assessment Tax Return and for paying your tax late have changed : the more you delay the more you will pay.
+See also our recent blog (July 2012) on the self assessment tax return amnesty.

 Note that in serious cases, a penalty of up to 100% of tax due can be charged.
-Pay your tax return bill before time even a simple mistake can cost you dear, so we urge you to be ready to file your personal tax return on time for this and every year.
+As a result of these new penalties, a self assessment tax return filed six months late could attract a penalty of at least £1,300, even if the tax due is zero.
+This penalty regime does not seem fair, but all one can do is abide by the law and file and pay on time.
+Even a simple mistake can cost you dear, so we urge you to be ready to file your tax return on time for this and every year.

-Late payment penalties are additional to late filing penalties: if you have filed your tax return on time but fail to pay the tax due on time, penalties are as follows:
+Late payment penalties are additional to late filing penalties: if you have filed your tax return on time but fail to pay the tax due on time, penalties from April 2011 are as follows:

 In addition, until the amount outstanding is paid, in full, interest will be charged on all outstanding amounts, including unpaid penalties.